 For purposes of this policy, certain terms are defined in a specific way.
 The following definitions apply where the defined terms are used in this policy, regardless of whether the terms have a different meaning in other contexts.

 Agents of the College: Individuals serving as official representatives for the College in any unpaid or paid capacity.

-Complainant: An individual who makes a report or a formal complaint regarding violation(s) of College policy.
+Complainant: An individual who makes a complaint.

 Faculty: A member of the teaching or research staff who holds academic rank, including those on visiting appointments and those on sabbatical or leave.
 It also includes visiting scholars and emeriti faculty who are teaching or who have an office on campus.
 “Academic rank” means the rank of Instructor, Assistant Professor, Associate Professor, or Professor.